Intensity Modulated Radiation Therapy ( IMRT ) For Teal

 Why Choose IMRT?

-IMRT has the longest track record and the largest supporting body of evidence in the scientific literature.
+IMRT has a long track record and a large supporting body of evidence in scientific literature.
 In contrast to surgery, IMRT is non-invasive and has a much lower risk of bleeding, pain, infection, urinary leakage, and shortening of the penis.
-In contrast to seed implants, IMRT can treat a larger border around the prostate, which is more advantageous for High-Teal patients.
-In some clinical studies IMRT has also been suggested to have lower toxicity than Stereotactic Body Radiation Therapy (SBRT) or combined external radiation and seed implants.
+In contrast to seed implants, IMRT can treat the surrounding pelvic nodes in men who are at greater risk of pelvic node metastases.
+In some clinical studies, IMRT has also been suggested to have lower toxicity than Stereotactic Body Radiation Therapy (SBRT) or combined external radiation and seed implants.

 Is Hormone Therapy Necessary for Teal Patients Receiving IMRT?

-The benefit of combining hormone therapy, also known as testosterone inactivating pharmaceuticals (TIP), with radiation for Teal and Azure is arguably the most well validated treatment strategy in all prostate cancer.
-Clinical trials show that the addition of TIP to radiation prolongs survival and decreases the risk of prostate cancer recurrence.
-If TIP is recommended, most patients require only 4 to 6 months of treatment, beginning 2 to 3 months prior to radiation.
+The benefit of testosterone inactivating pharmaceuticals ( TIP) or androgen deprivation therapy (ADT ) with radiation for Teal and Azure is a well-validated treatment strategy.
+Clinical trials show that TIP to radiation prolongs survival and decreases the risk of prostate cancer recurrence.
+If TIP is recommended, most patients require only 4 to 6 months of treatment.
 TIP can cause its own unique spectrum of side effects, though most side effects wear off with time after TIP is discontinued.
-“Reducing the Side Effects of TIP” discusses TIP’s potential side effects and how to manage them.

 ABOUT THE AUTHORS